EnChung913/DBMS_FinalProj/docs/diary.md

 This branch is ready to merge to main branch, cheers!

+[2025-11-28 11:12]
+Starting a new branch to implement register function.

 [2025-11-28 16:21]
 I export the database to backup.sql, now anyone can restore the database from backup.sql to get the basic data.